 Our research article on stability of pattern formation in systems with dynamic source regions appeared last week in Physical Review Letters, https://doi.org/10.1103/PhysRevLett.130.098402.
 The work is based on novel analytical framework developed by Maciej Majka.
 We showed that gene expression patterns can form stable domains with well-defined overlap region, yet without external feedback these domains can still shift.
 Thanks to analytical description we were able to provide stability conditions for all possible two-gene regulatory network motifs.
 This work has possible implications for fruit fly pattern specification, limb formation and spinal cord development.

-We open call for PhDs interested in systems biology.
-The project goal is to identify regulatory mechanisms that affect patterning precision in the developing spinal cord.
+We have opening for two postdocs.
+The project goal is to understand how biophysical factors affect patterning precision in developing tissues.
 Details can be found at: https://zagorskigroup.com/open-positions/.
-If you are interested please contact me in advance.
-We wait for your application till 30th May!
+I encourage to contact me in advance.
+We wait for your applications till 8 February 2023!

 Tomasz hacked on the human brain’s diffusion MRI connectome in the first Brainhack held in Krakow between 21-23 October.
 It was a great opportunity to approach a new type of problem, explore a sizeable dataset with a variety of network analysis techniques and also to bring together the computational neuroscience community in Krakow!